 Note: You can’t get Aid and Attendance benefits and Housebound benefits at the same time.

 You can apply for VA Aid and Attendance or Housebound benefits in one of these ways:

-Write to your pension management center (PMC)
+Send a completed VA form to your pension management center (PMC)

 - Details that help show what kind of illness, injury, or mental or physical disability affects your ability to do things, like take a bath, on your own